. . .. .. ..

 now a dedicated page of their own, with direct links from the menu and Museums Page.
 Now getting more 'populated' with photos since more schools have been to visit; 7 different schools now at the last count, who send a couple of classes (Years 3-7) each year.

 The OLD SCHOOL ..

 . . . being in reality the Old School Rooms, within which and in part of is located the Museum.
-In fact, when the museum is open, so is the whole building, and the main room also serves as a display area for more museum artefacts, costumes, etc. The School Rooms can also be hired as a small occasion venue, very suitable for hobby group weekly/monthly meetings, etc. That includes the main hall, dining room, kitchen, toilets, etc. When the Old School is hired, the main museum room itself is separate and not part of a hire.
+In fact, when the museum is open, so is the whole building, and the main room also serves as a display area for more museum artefacts, costumes, etc. The School Rooms can also be hired as a 'small occasion' venue, very suitable for hobby group weekly/monthly meetings, etc. That includes the main hall, dining room, kitchen, toilets, etc. When the Old School is hired, the main museum room itself is separate and not part of a hire.
+But you would still have enough room to seat 30 people for tea or run a small buffet.
 More details when you click the button.

 FRIENDS of THE OLD SCHOOL ..